Bentley Preserve

 The Bentley Nature Preserve has been a nature preserve since 1960.
 It was gifted to the Chautauqua Watershed Conservancy by the Jamestown Audubon Society in 2016.
 The preserve offers a beautiful spot to hike, bike, cross-country ski or snowshoe through the woods.

-Visitors can enjoy CWC’s loop trail, which traverses foot bridges over the stream that weaves through the property, in any season.
+Visitors can enjoy CWC’s loop trail (0.78 miles in length), which traverses foot bridges over the stream that weaves through the property, in any season.
 In spring and summer, many wildflowers can be found onsite, and the CWC maintains a dedicated wildflower garden near the parking area.

 The site also preserves habitat for local wildlife, and the stream passing through the Preserve drains into the Chautauqua Lake/Chadakoin River area, an important breeding ground for the spiny soft-shelled turtle (Apalone spinifera).